Late December 2012 North American storm complex: Mobile–Prichard, Alabama

 This large, wedge-shaped EF2 tornado was broadcast live on local television news tower cameras as it moved through Mobile.
 The tornado initially touched down at 2254 UTC (4:54 p.m.
-CST) in the northern part of the Mertz neighborhood of Mobile, just northwest of Interstate 10.
+CST) in the northern part of the Mertz neighborhood of Mobile, just northwest of I-10.
 The tornado initially produced EF0 damage in neighborhoods along Holcomb Avenue as it moved due north.
 Damage along this portion of the path consisted of snapped tree limbs, along with minor damage to a fence and a metal building.
 The tornado began to strengthen and grow in size as it approached and moved through the intersection of Government Street and the Dauphin Island Parkway.
 EF1 damage occurred in this area as multiple homes sustained roof damage and broken windows, trees and power lines were downed, and several businesses sustained considerable damage.
 One business sustained outward collapse of an exterior wall, and a brick structure sustained major damage to its second floor.
 The tornado then reached EF2 strength as it crossed Clearmont Street and struck Murphy High School, which sustained significant damage.
 Damage at the high school included many broken windows, six portable classrooms being completely destroyed, the roofs being torn off of the auditorium and band building, and other large portions of roof being lifted off the building, only to be deposited back onto the structure.
 A metal-framed outbuilding was completely destroyed near the athletic field as well.
 The tornado continued northward and inflicted EF2 damage to several homes and Trinity Episcopal Church.
 At the church, part of a new slate roof was blown into the parking lot and a large portion of an exterior brick wall was knocked out, leaving a portion of the building visible from the outside.
 Homes in surrounding neighborhoods had their roofs torn off, large trees were snapped and uprooted, and gas leaks were reported in the area.
 The tornado widened to its widest point of 200 yd along this portion of the path.